thefeng/caliper_actuator/caliper_actuator/content.md

 The components were originally designed using SolidWorks, and the source files have been provided.
 There is ongoing work to convert these files into the open source OpenSCAD format, and we apologise for using a format which is less than open-source friendly.

-### Step 5 - Tap and Glue the 3D Printed Components
+### Step 5 - Finishing and Gluing the 3D Printed Components

 <img src=images/3dPrintComponents.png width=600>

-Before glueing the 3D printed components, they need to be tapped.
+Before gluing the 3D printed components, they need to be tapped.
 There are four holes on the carriage and four holes on the motor mount which should be tapped with an M3 tap.
 Make sure the thread is straight - a straight hole does necessarily mean a straight thread.

 Insert the M5 nylon nuts into the slots on the 3D printed carriage.
 They should go in with some resistance, and fit snugly.
 However, if you have to distort the screws to get them in, then it is too tight.
 Adjust the design of the 3D printed piece until you have a good fit.